About PTSD Stressors

 For example, suppose you were in a serious car accident while serving active-duty and a fellow service member died.
 Because you were close to the deceased service member, you had a very tough time getting over their death.
 Now you have unreasonable fears, anxiety, and depression that is related to the wreck.
 This scenario may qualify for your PTSD stressors requirement.

-Examples of non-combat PTSD stressors:
+Non-combat PTSD stressors:

 - Military sexual trauma